NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/connector_aws.html.markdown

 ## Argument Reference

+Arguments marked with “Forces new resource” will cause the resource to be recreated if their value is changed after creation.

 The following arguments are supported:

-* `name` - (Required) The name of the Cloud Manager Connector.
+* `name` - (Required, Forces new resource) The name of the Cloud Manager Connector.
-* `region` - (Required) The region where the Cloud Manager Connector will be created.
+* `region` - (Required, Forces new resource) The region where the Cloud Manager Connector will be created.
-* `company` - (Required) The name of the company of the user.
+* `company` - (Required, Forces new resource) The name of the company of the user.
-* `key_name` - (Required) The name of the key pair to use for the Connector instance.
+* `key_name` - (Required, Forces new resource) The name of the key pair to use for the Connector instance.
-* `instance_type` - (Required) The type of instance (for example, t3.xlarge).
+* `instance_type` - (Required, Forces new resource) The type of instance (for example, t3.xlarge).
 At least 4 CPU and 16 GB of memory are required.
-* `subnet_id` - (Required) The ID of the subnet for the instance.
+* `subnet_id` - (Required, Forces new resource) The ID of the subnet for the instance.
-* `security_group_id` - (Required) The ID of the security group for the instance, multiple security groups can be provided separated by ','.
+* `security_group_id` - (Required, Forces new resource) The ID of the security group for the instance, multiple security groups can be provided separated by ','.
-* `iam_instance_profile_name` - (Required) The name of the instance profile for the Connector.
+* `iam_instance_profile_name` - (Required, Forces new resource) The name of the instance profile for the Connector.
-* `proxy_url` - (Optional) The proxy URL, if using a proxy to connect to the internet.
+* `proxy_url` - (Optional, Forces new resource) The proxy URL, if using a proxy to connect to the internet.
-* `proxy_user_name` - (Optional) The proxy user name, if using a proxy to connect to the internet.
+* `proxy_user_name` - (Optional, Forces new resource) The proxy user name, if using a proxy to connect to the internet.
-* `proxy_password` - (Optional) The proxy password, if using a proxy to connect to the internet.
+* `proxy_password` - (Optional, Forces new resource) The proxy password, if using a proxy to connect to the internet.
-* `proxy_certificates` - (Optional) The proxy certificates.
+* `proxy_certificates` - (Optional, Forces new resource) The proxy certificates.
 A list of certificate file names.
-* `associate_public_ip_address` - (Optional) Indicates whether to associate a public IP address to the instance.
+* `associate_public_ip_address` - (Optional, Forces new resource) Indicates whether to associate a public IP address to the instance.
 If not provided, the association will be done based on the subnet's configuration.
-* `enable_termination_protection` - (Optional) Indicates whether to enable termination protection on the instance, default is false.
+* `enable_termination_protection` - (Optional, Forces new resource) Indicates whether to enable termination protection on the instance, default is false.
-* `account_id` - (Optional) The NetApp account ID that the Connector will be associated with.
+* `account_id` - (Optional, Forces new resource) The NetApp account ID that the Connector will be associated with.
 If not provided, Cloud Manager uses the first account.
 If no account exists, Cloud Manager creates a new account.
 You can find the account ID in the account tab of Cloud Manager at [https://console.bluexp.netapp.com/](https://console.bluexp.netapp.com/).
 * `instance_metadata` - (Optional,Computed) The block of AWS EC2 instance metadata.

-The `aws_tag` block supports the following:
+The `aws_tag` block supports the following (Forces new resource):
 * `tag_key` - (Required) The key of the tag.
 * `tag_value` - (Required) The tag value.